 Tips for your slides

-Here are some of the slides that we mention above and some tips that founders we work with have found helpful:
+Here are some of the slides from the best decks mentioned above and some tips that founders we work with have found helpful:

-• Problem Slide - Invite the investor into discussing / discovering the problem with you.
+- Problem Slide - Invite the investor into discussing / discovering the problem with you.
 Some problems are obvious - but that doesn’t mean that the VC has thought about them deeply before.
 Help the investor understand the issues from the eyes of the buyer/consumer.
 The best venture capital pitch decks have problem slides that are strong enough to make the investor really, really want to meet with you.
+If you can highlight a customer, and the pain point they had, super awesome!
+Use this to lead into the solutions slide, where you can explain how you helped them, and mention that client if you do a demo to explain what they use and love about your product.

 Seed Pitch Deck Outline